Become a New Rattitude Foster Home

 (We Always Need Foster Homes!)

-Like most rescue groups, New Rattitude does not have a shelter or other physical location.
-Instead, we operate through a network of volunteers.
-Our foster parents are individuals who want to help dogs in need, giving them a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home where they can thrive.
+New Rattitude does not have a shelter or other physical location.
+Instead, we operate through a network of volunteer foster homes.
+Our foster parents are individuals who give dogs in need a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home.

-People interested in fostering must be screened and approved.
-This involves submitting an application, having veterinarian and personal references checked, participating in a telephone interview, and having a home visit to ensure that the physical environment is safe and suitable for rescued dogs.
+People interested in fostering will be screened before being approved.
+This involves an application, vet and personal reference checks, a telephone interview, and a home visit to ensure that the physical environment is safe and suitable for rescued dogs.

-As a foster parent, you would decide when (and if) to bring in a new foster dog and you would then be responsible for the care of that dog until he or she gets adopted.
+As a foster parent, you would decide when (and if) to bring in a new foster dog and then be responsible for that dog's care until he or she gets adopted.
 Some foster homes have just one dog at a time; more experienced foster homes may decide to have 2 or 3 or more.
 The foster family gets to name the dog.
 The foster family ensures that the dog gets necessary vetting, which is paid for by New Rattitude.
-New Rattitude also provides each dog an ID tag, microchip, martingale collar, wormer, and flea preventative, and we pay for monthly heartworm preventative and dog food.
-We also handle the adoption application process, manage transportation, provide support for our foster parents, and facilitate networking between foster homes.
-The foster family provides plenty of love and any toys/treats.
-We're a 501(c)3 organization, so any foster-related expenditures are tax deductible.
+New Rattitude also provides other resources and necessities for each dog.
+CLICK HERE

 If you love dogs and want to help but think that you couldn't foster because you'd get too attached to the dog or can't make an on-going commitment, then perhaps "dogsitting" is the right niche for you!
 We need temporary "dog-sitting" locations that can keep a dog for 1-7 days during transitions between shelter and foster home or to support the permanent foster parents when they must go out of town.

-Whether you're interesting in fostering or temporary dog-sitting, please follow the Frequently Asked Questions link below for more info, and submit a Volunteer Application to get started.
+Whether you're interesting in fostering or temporary dog-sitting, please follow the Frequently Asked Questions link below for more info, and submit a Membership Application to get started.

 Thanks so much for considering it!
 We really do need you!